Nasiruddin Chiragh Dehlavi: Dargah

 After his death, his tomb was built by Firuz Shah Tughluq (r.
 1351–1388), the Sultan of Delhi in 1358, and later two gateways were added on either side of mausoleum.
 One of noted addition was a mosque built by a later Mughal emperor, Farrukhsiyar, in the early 18th century, and popular among both Muslims and non-Muslims.
-A humble tomb, allegedly the Tomb of Bahlul Lodi, the grave of the founder of the Lodhi dynasty (r.
+A humble tomb, allegedly the Tomb of Bahlol Lodi, the grave of the founder of the Lodi dynasty (r.
 1451–1489), lies close to the shrine, in the present day locality of ‘Chirag Delhi’ that grew around the tomb since 1800, and still goes by his name, it is very close to the locality of Greater Kailash, in South Delhi.

 Legacy

 Nasiruddin Chiragh Dehalvi, unlike his spiritual master Nizamuddin Auliya, did not listen to sema, which was considered un-Islamic by a section of the Muslim intelligentsia in that period.
 He did not however pass any specific judgement against it.
 This is the reason why even today, qawwali is not performed near his shrine in Delhi.